-• HPV vaccination routinely recommended at age 11-12 years (can start at age 9 years) and catch-up HPV vaccination recommended for all persons through age 18 years if not adequately vaccinated
+- HPV vaccination routinely recommended at age 11-12 years (can start at age 9 years) and catch-up HPV vaccination recommended for all persons through age 18 years if not adequately vaccinated - 2- or 3-dose series depending on age at initial vaccination: - Age 9-14 years at initial vaccination: 2-dose series at 0, 6-12 months (minimum interval: 5 months; repeat dose if administered too soon) - Age 15 years or older at initial vaccination: 3-dose series at 0, 1-2 months, 6 months (minimum intervals: dose 1 to dose 2: 4 weeks / dose 2 to dose 3: 12 weeks / dose 1 to dose 3: 5 months; repeat dose if administered too soon) - Interrupted schedules: If vaccination schedule is interrupted, the series does not need to be restarted. - No additional dose recommended when any HPV vaccine series has been completed using the recommended dosing intervals.

-- 2- or 3-dose series depending on age at initial vaccination: - Age 9-14 years at initial vaccination: 2-dose series at 0, 6-12 months (minimum interval: 5 months; repeat dose if administered too soon) - Age 15 years or older at initial vaccination: 3-dose series at 0, 1-2 months, 6 months (minimum intervals: dose 1 to dose 2: 4 weeks / dose 2 to dose 3: 12 weeks / dose 1 to dose 3: 5 months; repeat dose if administered too soon) - Interrupted schedules: If vaccination schedule is interrupted, the series does not need to be restarted. - No additional dose recommended when any HPV vaccine series has been completed using the recommended dosing intervals.
+- Immunocompromising conditions, including HIV infection: 3-dose series, even for those who initiate vaccination at age 9 through 14 years. - History of sexual abuse or assault: Start at age 9 years - Pregnancy: Pregnancy testing not needed before vaccination; HPV vaccination not recommended until after pregnancy; no intervention needed if vaccinated while pregnant

-- Immunocompromising conditions, including HIV infection: 3-dose series, even for those who initiate vaccination at age 9 through 14 years. - History of sexual abuse or assault: Start at age 9 years.
+Influenza vaccination

-• Pregnancy: Pregnancy testing not needed before vaccination; HPV vaccination not recommended until after pregnancy; no intervention needed if vaccinated while pregnant
+(minimum age: 6 months [IIV], 2 years [LAIV4], 18 years [recombinant influenza vaccine, RIV4])

-Influenza vaccination (minimum age: 6 months [IIV], 2 years [LAIV4], 18 years [recombinant influenza vaccine, RIV4])
+- Use any influenza vaccine appropriate for age and health status annually: - 2 doses, separated by at least 4 weeks, for children age 6 months-8 years who have received fewer than 2 influenza vaccine doses before July 1, 2022, or whose influenza vaccination history is unknown (administer dose 2 even if the child turns 9 between receipt of dose 1 and dose 2) - 1 dose for children age 6 months-8 years who have received at least 2 influenza vaccine doses before July 1, 2022 - 1 dose for all persons age 9 years or older

-- Use any influenza vaccine appropriate for age and health status annually: - 2 doses, separated by at least 4 weeks, for children age 6 months-8 years who have received fewer than 2 influenza vaccine doses before July 1, 2021, or whose influenza vaccination history is unknown (administer dose 2 even if the child turns 9 between receipt of dose 1 and dose 2) - 1 dose for children age 6 months-8 years who have received at least 2 influenza vaccine doses before July 1, 2021 - 1 dose for all persons age 9 years or older - For the 2021-2022 season, see www.cdc.gov/mmwr/volumes/70/rr/ rr7005a1.htm. - For the 2022-23 season, see the 2022-23 ACIP influenza vaccine recommendations.
+- For the 2022-2023 season, see www.cdc.gov/mmwr/volumes/71/rr/rr7101a1.htm. - For the 2023-24 season, see the 2023-24 ACIP influenza vaccine recommendations.

-- Egg allergy, hives only: Any influenza vaccine appropriate for age and health status annually - Egg allergy with symptoms other than hives (e.g., angioedema, respiratory distress) or required epinephrine or another emergency medical intervention: see Appendix listing contraindications and precautions - Severe allergic reaction (e.g., anaphylaxis) to a vaccine component or a previous dose of any influenza vaccine: see Appendix listing contraindications and precautions
+- Egg allergy, hives only: Any influenza vaccine appropriate for age and health status annually - Egg allergy with symptoms other than hives (e.g., angioedema, respiratory distress) or required epinephrine or another emergency medical intervention: Any influenza vaccine appropriate for age and health status may be administered.
+If using egg-based IIV4 or LAIV4, administer in medical setting under supervision of health care provider who can recognize and manage severe allergic reactions. - Severe allergic reaction (e.g., anaphylaxis) to a vaccine component or a previous dose of any influenza vaccine: see Appendix listing contraindications and precautions - Close contacts (e.g., caregivers, healthcare personnel) of severely immunosuppressed persons who require a protected environment: these persons should not receive LAIV4.
+If LAIV4 is given, they should avoid contact with/ caring for such immunosuppressed persons for 7 days after vaccination.